-NOTE Anaerobes are less significant for biliary sources unless bile duct to bowel anastomosis or fistula present
+Anaerobes are less significant for biliary sources UNLESS bile duct to bowel anastomosis or fistula is present.
+Anaerobes are a concern with liver abscesses due to the delivery of anaerobic bowel contents to the liver via the portal venous system.

-Routine cultures are not recommended for community-acquired infections.

-Cultures SHOULD be obtained in patients with nosocomial infection or who require operation for prior treatment failure.
+Routine blood cultures are NOT recommended for community-acquired infections among immunocompetent patients without physiologic derangements.
+However, cultures SHOULD be obtained in patients with nosocomial infection or who require operation for prior treatment failure.